Applicant’s Guide to the CanExport Program

 To be considered for possible funding, the applicant must meet the following eligibility criteria:

 - Be an incorporated legal entity or a limited liability partnership (LLP);

 To be eligible, activities must aim to promote international business development and must go beyond the applicant’s core activities, represent new initiatives and provide an opportunity to yield incremental results.
+They also should happen entirely within the timeframe of the project.
 For illustrative purposes, these activities could include:

 - Business travel;

 - Adaptation of marketing tools for a new market; and

 - Legal fees associated with a distribution/representation agreement.

 The following activities are not considered eligible under the CanExport program:

 - On-going core/operational activities;

 - Activities that are related to the development of a market that is not covered by the “new market” definition;